lanl-aea/waves/docs/installation.rst

    =======================

-   Users with access to the |PROJECT| `upstream repository`_ or the `AEA Gitlab group`_ may also install from the experimental Gitlab PyPI-style `package registry`_: https://re-git.lanl.gov/aea/python-projects/waves/-/packages.
+   Users with access to the |PROJECT| `upstream repository`_ or the `AEA Gitlab group`_ may also install from the experimental Gitlab PyPI-style package registry: https://re-git.lanl.gov/aea/python-projects/waves/-/packages.
    Click on a package to view in the Gitlab installation instructions, e.g. https://re-git.lanl.gov/aea/python-projects/waves/-/packages/19.